gogorya/MyStatus/README.md

 ## To do

-- Upgrade Next.js version and check for breaking changes
+- Automatic Incident creation when a service is down
 - Socket connection for live updates
+- Display UTC time on public status page
+- Send all active Incidents on public status page and separate them
+- Email subscription to provide updates on services
+- Improve UI & responsiveness on mobile devices
 - Finding and improving edge cases and other minor bugs
-- Improve UI & responsiveness on mobile devices

 ## Known Issues

 - Dropdown menu for Editing remains open
 - Hover card does not work on mobile
 - Theme toggle is not working on Firefox mobile
+- Dashboard doesn't load on signing in when using 'npm run dev'
+- CORS header is not appearing on the frontend

 <!-- ### Explanation: